JamesYang007/FastAD/README.md

 Speed is the utmost critical aspect of any AD library.
 FastAD has been proven to be extremely fast, which inspired the name of this library.
-Benchmark shows over 40-50x improvement from [Adept](https://github.com/rjhogan/Adept-2), an existing AD library.
+Benchmark shows over orders of magnitude improvement from existing libraries such as Adept, Stan Math Library, ADOL-C, CppAD, and Sacado (see our separate benchmark repositor [ADBenchmark](https://github.com/JamesYang007/ADBenchmark)).
 Moreover, it also shows 10x improvement from the naive (and often inaccurate) finite-difference method.
-For complicated functions like the multivariate normal log-pdf with a covariance matrix of size (4000 x 4000), the average differentiating time is about 8ns per variable.

 ## Installation